dnyanraja/GetRemotePostsList/README.md

 # Get remote posts list

--This is wordpress plugin to Get Recent Posts from Remote Wp site using Rest api
+- This is wordpress plugin to Get Recent Posts from Remote Wp site using Rest api

+- This plugin create a widget "Get Posts from Api" after installation,

--This plugin create a widget, which accepts two parameter, Json URL and post limit(number of posts to display).
+- This widget accepts two parameter, Json URL and post limit(number of posts to display).

--You can put the rest url of the remote wp site to get the posts, and put "wp-json/wp/v2/posts/" after site url.
+- Json url should look like http://yoursite.com/wp-json/wp/v2/posts/

--You can limit the number of posts you want to retrive.
+- You can limit the number of posts you want to retrive from remote site by setting post limit.